ccw-ide/ccw-plugin-eastwood/README.md

 This Counterclockwise plugin integrates the Eastwood lint tool (https://github.com/jonase/eastwood) with Counterclockwise.

-This plugin's state is under development.
+This plugin's state is production ready.

 ## Install